Frédéric Lepage: Literary career

 Frédéric Lepage is a best-selling author of novels such as La Fin du septième jour or La Mémoire interdite, published in numerous countries including France, Germany, Japan and Greece.
 He has also written essays on various subjects from science (Les Jumeaux: enquête) to gastronomy (A table avec Chirac) with a detour for an anthology of the world's most beautiful prayers.

 In 2008 he created a series of four fiction books for children, Micah et les voix de la jungle, which at this writing has four volumes: Le Camp des éléphants, La Malédiction de Mara, Le Masque du serpent and Piège de sang.
 This series won several awards and literary prizes.

 In March 2011 his novel Le Colloque des bonobos (Editions Balland) was published.
 This work asks the question: are chimpanzees and human genetically similar to the extent that they must be placed on the same evolutionary branch?
 The author imagined a conference organized to respond to the question.
 Experts from Africa debating the question are all... chimpanzees.
 They must decide if they will accept to become brothers to humans.
 This novel is based on scientific research validated by Sandrine Prat, paleontologist in charge of research at the French National Centre for Scientific Research.

 As an editor at Éditions Michel Lafon, Frédéric Lepage supervised the publication of Julien Lepers' book, "Les fautes de français, plus jamais" in 2012.
 Then came, in 2014, by the same author, Les mauvaises manières, ça suffit!.

-In 2016, his novel Il Congresso delle scimmie9 was published by Editions Robin (Italy).
+In 2016, his novel Il Congresso delle scimmie was published by Editions Robin (Italy).

 In 2017, Frédéric Lepage met Alexandre Lafont, a 20-year-old epileptic on the verge of becoming a YouTube star by talking about his illness with humor and self-mockery.
 He suggested that he write his story with him, and that of this illness that affects 800,000 French people each year.
 The book, Je suis Epilepticman, was published in April 2018 by Éditions Plon.

 September 2019: publication of Le Concile des singes in digital edition.

-2021: publication of the novel Criminal Kingdom (in French "If the beast awakens") by Éditions Plon10.
-If the beast awakens won the Prize for the best French-language novel 2021 at the Polar Festival of Cognac11,12.
+2021: publication of the novel Criminal Kingdom (in fr) by Éditions Plon, which won the Prize for the best French-language novel 2021 at the Polar Festival of Cognac.